Jesus the Generous God (2 Corinthians 8:9)

 When you think about it, Jesus was incredibly rich.
 He’s eternal.
 He’s before all things.
 He made everything.
 There was no period in which he wasn’t God.
 In every category you can think of, he was rich.

 Possessions – What do you get the God who already has everything?
 Jesus owns it all.
-The Grand Canyon; Yosemite Park; all the oceans; the most beautiful settings you’ve seen; the oceans, the galaxies – they’re all his.
+The Grand Canyon, Yosemite Park, all the oceans, and the most beautiful places you can imagine belong to him.
 Psalm 50 says, “If I were hungry, I would not mention it to you, for all the world is mine and everything in it.”

 Creative Ability – Even if Jesus had lacked, he could have spoken it into existence.
 Psalm 33:9 says, “For when he spoke, the world began!
 It appeared at his command.”
 Hebrews 1:10 says of Jesus, “Lord, in the beginning you laid the foundation of the earth, and the heavens are the work of your hands.”
 Colossians 1:15-17 says: